Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Utica provide low-latency connections to the commercial and academic centers of Upstate New York, including Syracuse and Albany.
-This makes it an effective location for supporting regional enterprise, healthcare, and educational institutions.
+Proximity To Key Business Districts: Data centers in Utica provide low-latency connectivity to the commercial and academic centers of the Mohawk Valley and Central New York.
+This proximity is ideal for supporting local healthcare, education, and technology firms.

 Natural Disaster Risk

-Utica has a very low natural disaster risk profile, with a FEMA National Risk Index score of 23.04 out of 100 as of September 2025.
-This places it in one of the safest percentiles nationwide, making it an excellent choice for disaster recovery and business continuity.
+Utica has a very low natural disaster risk profile, with a FEMA National Risk Index score of 23.04 as of September 2025.
+The area's inland location shields it from the most severe coastal threats, making it a secure site for critical infrastructure.
+The primary environmental risks to consider are ice storms, riverine flooding, heat waves, hail, and drought.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business